pga03/docs-first-discovery/src/documents/serverConfig.md

 [Auxiliary Schema](http://docs.fluidproject.org/infusion/development/AuxiliarySchemaForPreferencesFramework.html)
 provided with the First Discovery Tool specifies root paths to the templates and message bundles used by the First Discovery Tool.
 These paths are relative, so an integration will likely need to override them.
-To do thi:
+To do this:

-1. Create a custom Auxiliary Schema that implements the `prefsServerIntegration` schema and overrides the `terms` property, which specifies the paths:
+1. Create a custom Auxiliary Schema that uses the `prefsServerIntegration` schema and overrides the `terms` property, which specifies the paths:

     ```javascript